SeldonIO/seldon-core/docs/wrappers/h2o.md

 ### Preliminary steps

-In order to wrap an H2o model with the python wrappers, you need  a python+java docker image avaliable to use as base-image.
-One way to build a suitable base-image locally is by using the [Dockerfile provided by h2o](https://h2o-release.s3.amazonaws.com/h2o/rel-turing/1/docs-website/h2o-docs/docker.html):
+In order to wrap an H2O model with the python wrappers, you need a python+java docker image available to use as base-image.
+One way to build a suitable base-image locally is by using the [Dockerfile provided by H2O](https://h2o-release.s3.amazonaws.com/h2o/rel-turing/1/docs-website/h2o-docs/docker.html):

 * Make sure you have docker deamon running.
-* Download the [Dockerfile provided by h2o](https://github.com/h2oai/h2o-3/blob/master/Dockerfile) in any folder.
+* Download the [Dockerfile provided by H2O](https://github.com/h2oai/h2o-3/blob/master/Dockerfile) in any folder.
 * Create the base docker image:

     ```bash